All biosecurity requirements must be met before Imported Food Inspection Scheme requirements apply.

 Food safety risks

-Food Standards Australia New Zealand (FSANZ) has given us advice about the risk of dried paprika and dried pepper.
-These products present a potential medium or high risk to public health for Salmonella.
+Food Standards Australia New Zealand (FSANZ) has given us advice about the risk of raw milk cheese.
+This food presents a potential medium or high risk to public health for the pathogenic microorganisms:

 |Date||Reference number||Amendment details|